 I’m a homeschool mom, give me all the books!

 But I think I made some outstanding selections that will not disappoint.
 And even though history was my primary focus, there are plenty of science rabbit trails to explore with these books.

 Living History Books for Younger Children

 This picture book by P.J.
 Lynch tells of the journey to the new land of America aboard the Mayflower from the perspective of John Howland.
 A perfect choice for Thanksgiving study, this book is very detailed and descriptive in the hardships of both the journey and the first year the settlers endured.

 I particularly enjoyed hearing the story of the pilgrims from the unusual perspective of an indentured servant.
 Howland was a servant to John Carver, who wrote and was the first to sign the Mayflower Compact.

 So instead of the typical story as told from the eyes of a pilgrim, this is told from the eyes of a servant that had every intention of going home to England once free.
 However, Howland didn’t return to England and today has millions of descendants in America.

-- Take a virtual field trip of Plimoth Plantation
+- Take a virtual field trip to Plimoth Plantation

 - Watch This is America, Charlie Brown: The Mayflower Voyagers